Why aren't All Doctors Restoring Hormones to Optimal Levels and/or Effects?

 deficiencies caused by hypothalamic-pituitary dysfunction.
 The TSH test cannot be relied upon to diagnose hypothyroidism

-or to adjust thyroid replacement therapy, any more than the LH could be used to diagnose testosterone deficiency or
+or to adjust thyroid replacement therapy, any more than LH can be used to diagnose testosterone deficiency or determine

-determine testosterone dose, or the ACTH to diagnose cortisol deficiency, etc.
+the dose, or ACTH be used to diagnose or treat cortisol deficiency.

 8. Misunderstanding and Misuse of the broad laboratory reference ranges (misleadingly called "normal ranges").
 These